Image placeholder

 Big 5

-The Big 5 are a taxonomy of five basic personality dimensions: Neuroticism or Reversed Emotional Stability (tendency to be anxious and nervous), Extraversion (tendency to be sociable, dominant and cheerful), Openness (tendency to be preoccupied with deep and beautiful subjects), Agreeableness (tendency to be friendly and harmonious), Conscientiousness (tendency to plan for the long term, self-discipline and diligence).
+The Big 5 are a taxonomy of five basic personality dimensions: Neuroticism or Reversed Emotional Stability (tendency to be anxious and nervous), Extraversion (tendency to be sociable, dominant, and cheerful), Openness (tendency to be preoccupied with deep and fine subjects), Agreeableness (tendency to be friendly and harmonious), Conscientiousness (tendency to plan for the long term, self-discipline, and diligence).
 The Big 5 are broad personality dimensions that can be used to describe personality differences across cultures.
-Historically, similar five factors have been found again and again in different data sets (overview: John et al., 2008), so they can all be interpreted as Big 5 and a five-factor structure can be considered very robust.
-The Big 5 are the best known and most widely used trait taxonomy in personality research.
+Historically, similar five factors have been found repeatedly in different data sets (overview: John et al., 2008), so they can all be interpreted as Big 5 and a five-factor structure can be considered very robust.
+The Big 5 is the best known and most widely used trait taxonomy in personality research.
 The Big 5 allow psychology to have a common language for naming and communicating about basic personality dimensions.
-Therefore, they have an integrating and guiding effect on the field, which now has numerous studies on the predictive power, transcultural equivalence, stability over time and development across the life span of the Big 5.
+Therefore, they have an integrating and guiding effect on the field, which now has numerous studies on the predictive power, transcultural equivalence, stability over time, and development across the life span of the Big 5.

 Soto, C. J., & John, O. P. (2017).
 The next Big Five Inventory (BFI-2): Developing and assessing a hierarchical model with 15 facets to enhance bandwidth, fidelity, and predictive power.
 Journal of personality and social psychology, 113(1), 117.